How We As Black Men Can Protect Our Mental Space

 We care about our Black men and wanted to look at ways we can provide valuable tips on how Black men can protect their mental space.
 We are in no way trained professionals in this field and would strongly advise you visit websites like Black Mind Matters UK for professional support, who are offering free counselling to Black people.
 Here are a few things we have learned through research and reading that we hope will be useful to you too

 We know this feels counterintuitive at a time when we are compelled to act.
 At a time when taking a break feels like a luxury we simply can not afford.
 We completely understand that but we are no good to others unless we are mentally strong, physically healthy and spiritually fully charged.
 Taking a break to breathe, to recoup, to recharge, is vitally important and helps minimize the risk of your burning out.

 We are always taught to be strong and to soldier through and therefore are more reluctant to admit when we need help or support.
 Speaking openly about our feelings can sometimes make us feel that we come across as weak.
 However, speaking up is an important part of taking care of our mental health as individuals and as a collective.
 Speak to family, friends, professionals, if possible, to help navigate your feelings and emotions and avoid them building up.

 Largely seen as “holistic” or “new age” meditation is often dismissed, however there are real, scientifically backed studies on the benefits of meditation.

 Regular meditation physically changes both the function and structure of the brain.
-Whereas a gym workout improves your body and builds muscle, regular meditation builds gray matter which helps manage anxiety, reduces stress, promotes emotional health, enhances self awareness and lengthens attention span.
+Whereas a gym workout improves your body and builds muscle, regular meditation builds grey matter which helps manage anxiety, reduces stress, promotes emotional health, enhances self awareness and lengthens attention span.

 It can be difficult to simply pause and be still in times of chaos, however if anyone needs ways to reduce stress and improve our mental well being it’s Black men.